Y4nush/y4nush.com/_tabs/whoami.md

 order: 5
 ---

-Hello, I'm Yan Sandman, a Security Engineer at Go Global Travel, a Yanolja Cloud company.<br> Previously, I spent two years as an Incident Responder & Security Consultant at Tetrisponse.

-When I'm not behind a keyboard, you'll probably find me at my local Muay Thai gym.

 Hello, I'm Yan Sandman, a Security Engineer at Go Global Travel, a Yanolja Cloud company.<br>Previously, I worked as an Incident Responder and Security Consultant.<br>
 Lately, I have gained an interest in Windows Development, and that is what I'm doing most of the time.<br> When I'm not behind a keyboard, you'll probably find me at my local Muay Thai gym.